MaximFilimonov/selectel_test_task/README.md

 This repo contains the solution of Selectel test task.

 #### Usage:
-Github runner builds helm package and deploys the app to prod environment on each commit, pull_request to master, or if triggered manually.
+Github runner builds helm package and deploys the app and k8s infrastructure to prod environment on each commit/pull_request to master, or if triggered manually.

 #### Cluster info:
 domain-name: `flood-resident.tk`